-One of the main questions people ask is, ” When to eat Protein?”
-I would suggest you get most of it from your food only as then protein digestion will be easier as it will be properly distributed at various times throughout the day.
+One of the main questions people ask is, ” When to eat it?”
+I would suggest you get most of it from your food only, as then the digestion will be easier as it will be properly distributed at various times throughout the day.

-If you still need more dietary proteins for reducing your body weight, then have it as snacks between the meals.
-Due to this you will feel less hungry, have fewer cravings and will eat less during the meal times.
+If you still need more dietary proteins to reduce your body weight, have them as snacks between meals.
+Due to this, you will feel less hungry, have fewer cravings, and eat less during meal times.

-Now if your purpose is to gain muscle mass then have dietary protein within one hour of your morning workout as at that time there is maximum need for muscle repair and whey absorbs quickly too.
+According to some coaches, if your purpose is to gain muscle mass, have dietary protein within one hour of your morning workout as there is a maximum need for muscle repair, and whey absorbs quickly too.

-Casein is a slow absorbing dietary protein and if you are on a weight loss plan then, have it an hour before sleep at night, and it will get itself digested throughout the night.
+Casein is a slow-absorbing dietary protein, and if you are on a weight loss plan, have it an hour before sleep at night, and it will get itself digested throughout the night.
 You may also have it if you exercise in the evening.

-For the prevention of muscle loss in older adults, it is better to distribute it during the day evenly to aid proper protein digestion.
+To prevent muscle loss in older adults, it is best to distribute it evenly throughout the day to aid proper digestion.

 Some people do take dietary protein before a workout.
 Their purpose is to provide nutrients to the muscle for recovery along with their workout.

-Hydrolysed protein is a pre-digested protein.
-As such it is easily absorbed by the body.
+Hydrolysed protein is pre-digested.
+As such, it is easily absorbed by the body.
 The hydrolysates elicited about 50% more gastric secretion than the whole protein solutions, leading to better amino acid absorption (Calbet and Holst, 2004).
 Source: danonenutriciaacademy.in

 How much is too much?